bdemers/maven-external-version/README.md

   - file: read the version from the first line of a given file
   - script: version is given by the first line of the output execution of a given command
   - sysprop: allows to define project version & qualifier from system properties
+- `deleteTemporaryFile` will the generated pom files created by this extension will be deleted after execution.
+Set this parameter to _true_ to activate automatic deletion.
+Value is optional and defaults to _false_
+- `generateTemporaryFile` if _true_ generated pom files will be created as temporary files inside the directory pointed by system property `java.io.tmpdir`.
+If omitted it defaults to  _false_.
+When false, a file called `pom.xml.new-version` will be generated in the root project directory.

 ## Strategy : file